omega-gg/HEVR/README.md

 ## Quick build

-You can build ALVR2 quickly with:
+You can configure and build ALVR2 with a single line:

     sh build.sh <win32 | win64 | win32-msvc | win64-msvc | macOS | linux> all